Focused Brief Group Therapy

 References

-Whittingham, M. (in press).
+Whittingham, M. (2024).
 Focused Brief Group Therapy: An integrative approach to reducing interpersonal distress.
 APA Press.

 Whittingham, M. (2018).
 Innovations in group assessment: How focused brief group therapy integrates formal measures to enhance treatment preparation, process, and outcomes.
 Psychotherapy, 55(2), 186.